nasa/oceandata-notebooks/book/notebooks/oci/oci_file_structure.md

 ```

 The Rrs variable has 172 values in the `wavelength_3d`; the blue, red, and SWIR wavelengths have been combined.
-But the variable doesn't have any "Coordinates".
-That means `wavelength_3d` is only a name of a "Dimension".
+Note that `wavelength_3d` is one of the dimensions, but also that the `Rrs` variable doesn't have any "Coordinates" or "Indexes".
+Indices let us look up positions in an array by the value of it's coordinates, so we need to dig more variables out of this L2 file.
-We will get the coordinates variable from the "sensor_band_parameters" group with `xr.merge`.
+The coordinates variable for `wavelength_3d` is in the "sensor_band_parameters" group.
+When we add this variable to the `rrs` array, `xarray` creates the corresponding index.

 ```{code-cell} ipython3
 rrs["wavelength_3d"] = datatree["sensor_band_parameters"]["wavelength_3d"]
 rrs
 ```

-Now that `wavelength_3d` is also a "Coordinate", we can reference wavelengths by value.
+Now that `wavelength_3d` shows up under "Coordinates" and "Indexes" we can reference wavelengths by value.

 ```{code-cell} ipython3
 plot = rrs.sel({"wavelength_3d": 440}).plot(cmap="viridis", robust=True)
 ```

-Right now, the scene is being plotted using `number_of_lines` and `pixels_per_line` as "x" and "y", respectively.
+The scene is being plotted using `number_of_lines` and `pixels_per_line` as "x" and "y", respectively.
-We need to add more coordinates, the latitude and longitude, create a true map.
+We need to add more coordinates, the latitude and longitude, for a true map.
 These coordinates variables are in the "navigation_data" group.

 ```{code-cell} ipython3